gabrikid/hardcoreadventureblog/README.md

 # WoW Classic Hardcore Adventure Blog

-With the release of Wow Classic Hardcore servers, five adventurers will team up to reach level 60 safely.
+With the release of WoW Classic Hardcore servers, five adventurers will team up to reach level 60 safely.
 They will be broadcasting their adventure on a joint stream, and each one of them will be posting daily records in this blog.
 Enjoy the adventure!